-JOIN US IN ESSENTIAL, INTERDISCIPLINARY RESEARCH TO HELP ELIMINATE HEALTH DISPARITIES AMONG MINORITIES MHDI SUMMER RESEARCH PROGRAMLEARN MORE
+JOIN US IN ESSENTIAL, INTERDISCIPLINARY RESEARCH TO HELP ELIMINATE HEALTH DISPARITIES AMONG UNDERSERVED POPULATIONS MHDI SUMMER RESEARCH PROGRAMLEARN MORE

 Participating students work with faculty mentors in a variety of social and behavioral science disciplines to support health research.
 All projects are on-going, but the work specific to the summer research program will be completed within the 10-week timeframe.
 At the conclusion of the program, participants will present their research at the Summer Research Symposium poster session.

 |PRIORITY DEADLINE||Monday, February 1, 2019|